avinoamsn/my-bash-config/README.md

 # My bash config

 This repo contains a handful of files I use to customize my bash experience, including a setup script `setup.sh` that automates most of the heavy lifting in a fresh Debian-based install.

+**Note:** The setup script is likely outdated & in need of updating.